cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

   }
 }
 ```
-CSS Properties give the Web Component author the ability for users of their component to customize the Web Component CSS.
+CSS Properties give the Web Component author the ability to allow component users to customize the Web Component CSS.

 ## Using the JavaScript Custom Event API